canonical/snapcraft/docs/release-notes/index.rst

 deliver a compatibility release shortly after Ubuntu LTS releases to ensure continuity.

-Starcraft software bases are derived from Ubuntu LTS releases, and their development keeps pace with the OS's new releases and support lifecycle.
+<Apps: Starcraft software bases are derived from Ubuntu LTS releases, and their
+development keeps pace with the OS's new releases and support lifecycle.>

 .. toctree::
    :maxdepth: 1